flutter/website/src/docs/cookbook/networking/update-data.md

 This recipe uses the following steps:

-  1. Add the `http` package
+  1. Add the `http` package.
-  2. Update data over the internet using the `http` package
+  2. Update data over the internet using the `http` package.
-  3. Convert the response into a custom Dart object
+  3. Convert the response into a custom Dart object.
-  4. Get the data from the internet
+  4. Get the data from the internet.
-  5. Update the existing `title` from user input
+  5. Update the existing `title` from user input.
-  6. Update and display the response on screen
+  6. Update and display the response on screen.

 ## 1. Add the `http` package